 - Blotting: Patting cooked ingredients with paper towels to remove excess grease or water.

-To prevent egg muffin cups from sticking, grease the tin very well.
-You should especially focus on the top edge of the cups.
-Silicone muffin liners may not look great, but they will help you stop wrestling with your pans.
+To prevent egg muffin cups from sticking, ensure that you grease the tin thoroughly, especially the top edges of the cups.
+While they may not look very nice, silicone muffin cup liners will eliminate the hassle of wrestling with your muffin pans.

 Why did my egg cups sink?